Heat stroke in dogs: The dangers of a hot dog and how to cool them down

 While we all love being outside on the warm dog days of summer, exercising in hot weather can be a big risk for our furry friends.
 Even just a gentle walk on a hot day can lead to your dog developing heat stroke.

-Heat stroke is a potential killer, so it’s important all dog owners know how to prevent it, and what to do if they think their dog has gotten too hot.
+Most pets can suffer from heat stroke, but it most commonly affects dogs.
+It's a potential killer, so it’s important all pet parents know how to prevent it, and what to do if they think their dog is too hot.

 Our comprehensive guide tells you all you need to know about heat stroke in dogs, including what to look out for, and what to do to keep your pet safe this summer.